Skip to main content

 Reasons to Refinance

-• To Get Rid of Private Mortgage Insurance (PMI) – Low or zero down payment options can allow buyers to purchase a home with less than 20% down.
+Low or zero down payment options can allow buyers to purchase a home with less than 20% down.
 Unfortunately, they usually require private mortgage insurance.
 PMI is designed to protect lenders from borrowers with a loan default risk.
-As the balance on a home decreases and the value of the home itself increases, borrowers may be able to cancel their PMI with a mortgage refinance loan.
-The lender will decide when PMI can be removed.
+As the balance on the mortgage decreases and the value of the home itself increases, borrowers may be able to cancel their PMI when they refinance their mortgage by paying an additional sum toward the principal at the same time.
+The lender will remove PMI if the homeowner will have 22% of more of the home’s equity.

-• To Cash Out a Portion of your Home’s Equity – Generally, most homes will increase in value, and are therefore a great resource for extra income.
-Increased value gives the opportunity to put some of that cash to good use, whether it goes towards purchasing a vacation property, buying a new car, paying your child’s tuition, home improvements, paying off credit cards, or simply taking a much-needed vacation.
+Generally, most homes will increase in value, and are therefore a great resource for extra income.
+Increased value gives the opportunity to put some of that cash to good use, whether it goes towards purchasing a vacation property, buying a new car, paying your child’s tuition, home improvements, or paying off other debt like high interest credit cards.

 Does it Cost to Refinance?